On phase transitions of the Potts model with three competing interactions on Cayley tree: Translation-invariant Gibbs measures

+As stated in~\cite{P}, for a given potential $V$ we have exactly one Gibbs state with potential $V$ if the graph is finite.
+For some potentials there may be more than one Gibbs state if the graph is not finite.
+When we have more than one Gibbs state, then we say that there exists a phase transition for a given potential $V$.
+In other words, this occurrence of non-uniqueness of a Gibbs measure can be interpreted as a phase transition.

-Note that if there is more than one positive solution for equations (\ref{eq6}), then there is more than one translation-invariant Gibbs measure corresponding to these solutions.
-If the equations (\ref{eq6}) have more than one positive solution, then it is said that a phase transition occurs for the model (\ref{eq2}) (\cite{GR}, \cite{GTA}).
+In this section we determine whether any phase transition occurs or not by solving the system~\eqref{eq4}.
+If there is more than one positive solution for the equations~\eqref{eq4}, then there is one Gibbs measure~\cite{MR} corresponding to each of these solutions.
+If there is more than one Gibbs measure, then it is said that a phase transition occurs for this model~\eqref{hm} ~\cite{GR,GTA}.